Polkadot-Blockchain-Academy/pba-content/syllabus/0-Miscellaneous/1-Formal-Methods/intro_slides.md

 ## Software Correctness is _very_ important

-> Program testing can be used to show the presence of bugs, but never to show their absence! - Edgard Dijkstra
+> Program testing can be used to show the presence of bugs, but never to show their absence!
+>
+> --Edgard Dijkstra--

 #### Hence, the necessity to go beyond Testing <!-- .element: class="fragment" -->